mushabell/CS167_Lab1/Lab 5.md

 The spark master printed: Using Spark master 'spark://class-133:7077'
 * (Q5) For the previous command that prints the number of matching lines, how many tasks were created, and how much time it took to process each task.\
   There was a total of 4 tasks that were created.
 There were 2 in stage 0 and 2 in stage 1.
 In stage 0, the tasks took 1477 ms and 1393 ms. In stage 1, the tasks took 116 ms and 1122 ms.
-* (Q6) For the previous command that counts the lines and prints the output, how many tasks in total were generated?
+* (Q6) For the previous command that counts the lines and prints the output, how many tasks in total were generated?\
+There were still 4 tasks that were generated with 2 tasks in each stage 0 and 1.

-* (Q7) Compare this number to the one you got earlier.
+* (Q7) Compare this number to the one you got earlier.\
+They both have 4 tasks.

-* (Q8) Explain why we get these numbers.
+* (Q8) Explain why we get these numbers.\
+Both of the jobs have RDDs that have 2 partitions.
+This means that each stage of the job will have two tasks.
+There are two stages because stage 0 counts all the number of lines in the file while stage 1 counts the number of lines that contain 200.

-* (Q9) What can you do to the current code to ensure that the file is read only once?
+* (Q9) What can you do to the current code to ensure that the file is read only once?\
+One thing that we can do is use chache or memory to hold the file so we do not have to read it twice.
+We can keep the RDD in memory so we do not have to read the file twice.

-* (Q10) How many stages does your program have, and what are the steps in each stage?
+* (Q10) How many stages does your program have, and what are the steps in each stage?\

-* (Q11) Why does your program have two stages?
+* (Q11) Why does your program have two stages?\